-Lessons are primarily discussion based and often include paired or group projects to enable student to develop their own perspectives.
+Lessons are primarily discussion based and often include paired or group projects to enable students to develop their own perspectives.
 Other teaching methods used inside and outside of lessons include:

-- Online lectures and podcasts - Theatre performances (via Digital Theatre and The National Theatre) - Reading critical essays and theatre reviews - ► Half-termly projects leading to group presentations - Essay writing and exam practice with peer and teacher feedback.
+- Online lectures and podcasts - ▶ Theatre performances (via The National Theatre) - ▶ Reading critical essays and theatre reviews - ▶ Half-termly projects leading to group presentations - Essay writing and exam practice with peer and teacher feedback.